kovidgoyal/calibre/manual/virtual_libraries.rst

 .. image:: images/vl_by_author.png
     :align: center

-The Create Virtual Library dialog has been filled in for you.
-Click OK and you will see that a new Virtual Library has been created, and automatically switched to, that displays only the books by the selected author.
+The Create Virtual library dialog has been filled in for you.
+Click OK and you will see that a new Virtual library has been created, and automatically switched to, that displays only the books by the selected author.
 As far as calibre is concerned, it is as if your library contains only the books by the selected author.

-You can switch back to the full library at any time by once again clicking the :guilabel:`Virtual Library` and selecting the entry named :guilabel:`<None>`.
+You can switch back to the full library at any time by once again clicking the :guilabel:`Virtual library` and selecting the entry named :guilabel:`<None>`.

-Virtual Libraries are based on *searches*.
+Virtual libraries are based on *searches*.
 You can use any search as the basis of a virtual library.
 The virtual library will contain only the books matched by that search.
 First, type in the search you want to use in the search bar or build a search using the :guilabel:`Tag Browser`.
-When you are happy with the returned results, click the Virtual Library button, choose Create Library and enter a name for the new virtual library.
+When you are happy with the returned results, click the Virtual library button, choose Create Library and enter a name for the new virtual library.
 The virtual library will then be created based on the search you just typed in.
 Searches are very powerful, for examples of the kinds of things you can do with them, see :ref:`search_interface`.

-Examples of useful Virtual Libraries
+Examples of useful Virtual libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   * Books added to calibre in the last day::